birdears/birdears/README.md

 ## Contributing

-Those who want to contribute to this project can read [CONTRIBUTING.md](CONTRIBUTING.md), as well as discuss on it's [gitter.im](https://gitter.im/birdears/Lobby) or open [issue on Github](https://github.com/iacchus/birdears/issues).
+Those who want to contribute to this project can read [CONTRIBUTING.md](CONTRIBUTING.md).